-Remember to Use the New Limit Responsibly
+Use the New Credit Limit Responsibly

-Getting a credit line increase is best for people who already use their credit cards responsibly.
+Credit limit increases are best for people who already use their credit cards responsibly.
 Having access to more credit does not equal permission to spend it, even if you can afford the monthly payments.

 Plus, your credit utilization ratio will skyrocket, quickly hurting your credit.
 That defeats the whole purpose of getting the credit extension in the first place.
-It only takes one quick mistake to cause your credit score to plummet, but it takes a lot of time and effort to restore it again.
+It only takes one quick mistake to cause your credit score to plummet, but it takes a lot of time and effort to restore it.

 That being said, as long as you’re financially responsible and regularly pay off your balance each month, you might consider using your credit cards for everyday purchases such as groceries and gas.
 You’ll benefit from increased rewards points that might actually save you money in the future, whether through cash cards or discounts on vacations.

-What to Do If You’re Denied
+What to Do If Your Credit Limit Increase Request Is Denied